-In 2001, four task approaches were used.
+In 2003, four task approaches were used.
 Each student was expected to spend about an hour working in each format.
 The four approaches were:

 - One-to-one interview.
-Each student worked individually with a teacher, with the whole session recorded on videotape. - ☐ Stations.
+Each student worked individually with a teacher, with the whole session recorded on videotape. - Stations.
 Four students, working independently, moved around a series of stations where tasks had been set up.
-This session was not videotaped. - ☐ Team.
+This session was not videotaped. - Team and independent.
 Four students worked collaboratively, supervised by a teacher, on some tasks.
-This was recorded on videotape. - ☐ Independent.
-Four students worked individually on some paper-and-pencil tasks.
+This was recorded on videotape.
+The students then worked individually on some paperand-pencil tasks. - Art-making.
+Four students, supervised by a teacher, worked individually on two art-making tasks.
+For one task, their clay sculptures were recorded on videotape together with an interview about the sculpture.